mwpreston/repo-index/README.md

 # Rubrik API Integrations for Every Use Case
 Integrating Rubrik into your enterprise tools and workflows has never been easier.

-## Communicating

-The [communication](https://github.com/rubrikinc/welcome-to-rubrik-build/blob/master/community/) page lists communication channels like chat, issues, mailing lists, conferences, etc.

 ## Project Types

-Build has three types of project:
+Rubrik has three different types of projects centering around API consumption:

+* **SDKs** - SDKs allow the creation of applications in a specific programming language
+* **Tooling Integrations** - Tooling Integrations seamlessly integrate with Rubrik to make testing, development or monitoring tasks easier and more efficient
+* **Use Cases** - Use Cases are automated workflows that can be leveraged in your envionment to achieve a very specific goal

+## Support
+Depending on the SDK, Integration, or Use Case one of the following support models are applied:

+* **Rubrik Supported** - a project that is owned and maintained by Rubrik while accepting contributions from the community
 * **Community Supported** - a project that is owned and maintained by the Build community
-* **Rubrik Supported** - a project that is owned and maintained by Rubrik while accepting contributions from the community
 * **Partner Supported** - a project that is owned and maintained by a Partner and Rubrik while accepting contributions from the community

 The `README.md` of each repository should designate the project type.

-## Learn to Build

-Links in [Learning Resources](/contributors/learn/README.md) lead to many relevant technical topics.

 ## Contribute